 If an owner wants to know you're not a weirdo, they meet you.
 They meet their dog.
 That's what a meet-and-greet is for.
 Adults can assess other adults without a platform charging money to run a name through a database.

-What the hell is "Standard Rate (50%) @ $18"?
+What is "Standard Rate (50%) @ $18"?
 Fifty percent of what?
-Why is there a line item explicitly named "Rover Service Fee" on a service the owner thought they were already paying for?
+Why is there a line called "Service Fee" on a service the owner thought they were already paying for?
 Deliberately confusing.

 Three numbers.
 Card fee, platform fee, payout.
-Plus the tip โ 100% of every tip goes to the walker.
+Plus the tip — 100% of every tip goes to the walker.
 We don't touch it.
 We don't "process" it.
 We don't skim it.

 Profile, photos, bio.
 That's the whole onboarding.
-No background check fee.
+No background-check fee.

 Per-walk base, additional-dog add-on, overnight rate.
 You decide.